Theory of Electronic Nematic Criticality Constrained by Elastic Compatibility: Introduction

 From the perspective of electronic nematicity, a phenomenon which is most conveniently expressed in terms of the group theoretic language of condensed matter physics, the compatibility relations impose non-trivial relationships between the irreducible representations of the strain tensor.
-Importantly, as we will show, the compatibility relations couple strains with trivial character with those of nontrivial character at any momentum, even if infinitesimal but nonetheless nonzero.
+Importantly, as we will show, for every nonzero momentum infinitesimally close to the Brillouin zone center, the compatibility relations relate strain components that transform trivially at the zone center with those that transform nontrivially.
+This fundamentally changes how one understands the symmetry analysis -- and subsequent consequences -- of \textit{inhomogeneous} nemato-elasticity compared with the \textit{homogeneous} case.

 Given that the electronic nematic order parameter lowers a system's rotational symmetry, it can only couple directly to the strain components that transform as the same irreducible representation.
 One would expect from the symmetry analysis, therefore, that there is always at least one component of the strain tensor that will never be bilinearly coupled to electronic nematicity: the symmetry-preserving, volume-changing \textit{dilatation} strain, $\text{Tr}(\varepsilon) = \varepsilon_{xx} + \varepsilon_{yy} + \varepsilon_{zz} = \boldsymbol{\nabla} \cdot \boldsymbol{u}(\boldsymbol{x})$, given its invariance under rotations and reflections \footnote{In crystals with low-symmetries, there may be other trivially transforming components that one would expect to be independent of electronic nematicity -- for example, in axial crystals, the $\varepsilon_{zz}$, component transforms trivially.}.
 However, we will show that this expectation is not upheld for the vast majority of electronic nematic fluctuations because they inherit the constraints of the compatibility relations.

 It is simplest to understand how electronic nematic fluctuations couple to symmetry-preserving dilatations by considering the two-dimensional limit first.
 Throughout the rest of the paper, we will work in the fully-three dimensional elastic medium.
 For planar deformations, the so-called ``plane strain'' problems of elasticity require that $u_z(\boldsymbol{x}) \equiv 0$ and $\partial_z u_i(\boldsymbol{x}) \equiv 0$ \cite{landauTheoryElasticity1970, muratoshioMicromechanicsDefectsSolids1987, kleinertGaugeFieldsSolids1989}.
 Thus, there are only three nonzero strain components, $\varepsilon_{xx}$, $\varepsilon_{yy}$, and $\varepsilon_{xy}$, while there are two components in the displacement vector: $\boldsymbol{u} = (u_x, u_y)$.
 There is only one compatibility relation needed as a constraint to match the number of independent components of these two quantities: $\text{inc}(\varepsilon)_{33} = 0$.
 Written out in its usual form, it is